|

 How are devices represented in UNIX?
-All devices are represented by files called special files that are located
+All devices are represented by files called special files

-in the same way.
-A 'regular file' is just an ordinary data file in the
+named and accessed in the same way.
+A 'regular file' is just an ordinary

-disk.
-A 'block special file' represents a device with characteristics similar
+data file in the disk.
+A 'block special file' represents a device with

-represents a device with characteristics similar to a keyboard (data transfer
+'character special file' represents a device with characteristics similar

-is by stream of bits in sequential order).
+to a keyboard (data transfer is by stream of bits in sequential order).

 What is 'inode'?
 All UNIX files have its description stored in a structure called 'inode'.
 The inode contains info about the file-size, its location, time of last access, time of last modification, permission and so on.
 Directories are also represented as files and have an associated inode.
 In addition to descriptions about the file, the inode contains pointers to the data blocks of the file.
 If the file is large, inode has indirect pointer to a block of pointers to additional data blocks (this further aggregates for larger files).
 A block is typically 8k.
 Inode consists of the following fields:

-A Unix directory is a file containing a correspondence between filenames
+A Unix directory is a file containing a correspondence

-the directory itself) and '..' (refers to parent directory).
+to the directory itself) and '..' (refers to parent directory).

 What are the Unix system calls for I/O?